 Don’t you love the look of those beautiful mercury glass ornaments you see in all the expensive catalogs??
 I certainly do!
-I’m going to show you how to make mercury glass ornaments that are shatterproof and look like the real thing!!
+I will show you how to make mercury glass ornaments that are shatterproof and look like the real thing!!
 Plus, they cost a fraction of the price of real mercury glass ornaments!!

 One of my absolute favorite kinds of DIYs is to try and recreate something that I spotted in a high-end catalog.
 I love sharing how to get that expensive look for less.
 This holiday season I have a list of ornaments that I’m going to make that are inspired by Pottery Barn, Arhaus, and Anthropologie.